Green Transformation (GX)

 Japan METI Amends Enforcement Rules for CO2 Storage Exploration Rights Registration

-Japan has updated registration procedures for CO2 storage exploration rights under the Carbon Dioxide Storage Business Act, effective March 2026.
-Operators must review revised administrative and documentation requirements to ensure compliance and secure legal standing for CCS exploration activities.
+Japan has updated the registration procedures for carbon dioxide storage exploration rights under the Carbon Dioxide Storage Business Act as of March 2026.
+Companies pursuing carbon capture and storage projects must align their administrative processes with these revised documentation and application requirements to secure legal exploration status.

 Japan METI Publishes Groove Energy for Non-Payment of Renewable Energy FIT Surcharges